 The Panel has the right to make autonomous decisions based on the information received and the criteria, reserving also the right to seek further clarification and the right to modify the process if required.
 Each award will be accompanied by a grant of €1,000 that may be used for the purchase of equipment, support conference participation, travel and subsistence.

 All staff are eligible for application or nomination and consideration either as an individual or as part of a team.
-Applications or nominations by a member of staff can be put forward using the Application /Nomination Form.
+Applications or nominations by a member of staff can be put forward.
 Any nomination must be made by a member of NUI Galway staff and requires the nominee's acceptance/consent.

 All applications/nominations must include: